mycaule/reading-resources/README.md

 ##### April

-- Learning about UX, [52 week of UX](https://52weeksofux.com/tagged/week_1) and Don Norman's book
+- Learning about UX, [52 week of UX](https://52weeksofux.com/tagged/week_1) and Don Norman's book.
+Julie Zhuo (Facebook) post [was also a must see](https://medium.com/the-year-of-the-looking-glass/the-future-of-design-in-technology-fe1697e5826).

 #### 2012
 [back to TOC](#table-of-contents)